olvaffe/olv-notes/kernel/drm_syncobj.md

 - `dma_fence_chain_find_seqno` returns the first node past the specified seqno
 - `dma_fence_chain_walk` returns the next node, ignoring and GCing signaled nodes

-## timeline syncobj

-- conceptually,
-  - a syncobj used to have a pointer to a dma-fence
-  - now it has a list of {seqno, dma-fence} as points on a timeline
-  - the dma-fence in the legacy view becomes {0, dma-fence}
-  - a point is signaled when the associated dma-fence is signaled
-  - a syncobj is signaled when all points are signaled
-- in practice, the pointer in syncobj now points to a `dma_fence_chain`
-- `drm_syncobj_add_point` adds a new point
-  - in practice, it adds a new chain node to the previous node and replaces the syncobj pointer to point to the new node
-- `drm_syncobj_timeline_signal_ioctl` adds an already signaled point {seqno, already-signaled-stub-fence}

 ## mapping `drm_syncobj` to Vulkan